Food 4 Less: Fleming

 Fleming was another franchisee of the Food 4 Less name.
 In early 2003, Fleming filed for bankruptcy, causing the company to place all Fleming owned Food 4 Less stores up for bids to other national grocers.
 Three stores in Utah were purchased by Albertsons, who retained two stores.
 The two stores kept the Food 4 Less name until January 2005, when the names changed to the Albertsons owned Super Saver name.
 Another store in Pinole, California became a FoodMaxx, a price-impact store owned by Save Mart Supermarkets.

 In Oregon, only one former Fleming store remained, in Salem which was part of the Mega Foods local chain of four stores.
 The remaining store was converted into Mega Foods.
 An independently run former Fleming store in Portland was closed in January 2013.

 PAQ, Inc.

 PAQ, Inc., is also another franchisee of the Food 4 Less name with stores in northern California.
 The franchisee operates Food 4 Less stores in Arroyo Grande, Atascadero, Ceres, Lodi, Los Banos, Manteca, Paso Robles, Rio Linda, Sacramento (3 stores), Salinas, San Luis Obispo, and Stockton (4 stores).
 Kroger also does not have any administrative control over the PAQ, Inc., Food 4 Less stores.
 The franchisee also operates Rancho San Miguel Markets, a supermarket specializing in Hispanic offerings.

 Gongco Foods

 Gongco Foods operates seven franchised Food 4 Less stores in central California.
 The stores are located in Atwater, Fresno, Madera, Merced, Porterville, Selma, and Visalia.
 They are also not affiliated with Kroger.

 Other ownerships

 There are employee-owned and operated Food 4 Less stores in Joplin and Springfield, Missouri.

-In Oregon, stores in Bend and Medford both operate under the Food 4 Less name, but with separate local owners.